MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/ad-inserter/readme.txt

 For the changelog of earlier versions, please refer to the separate changelog.txt file.

 == Upgrade Notice ==

+= 2.7.32 =
+Added experimental support for REST requests;
+Added support for data shortcode for url parameters;
+Added option for shortcodes to ignore category, tag, taxonomy and post ID lists;
+Added support for background parallax ads (Pro only);
+Few minor bug fixes, cosmetic changes and code improvements

 = 2.7.31 =
 Security fix for some data revealed via remote debugging data;